felixge/nodeguide.com/guide/style.md

 ## Variable declarations

 Declare one variable per var statement, it makes it easier to re-order the lines.
-Ignore Crockford^ on this, and put those declarations wherever they make sense.
+Ignore [Crockford][crockfordconvention] on this, and put those declarations wherever they make sense.

 *Right:*